Thai cuisine: Fruits

-Fresh fruit forms a large part of the Thai diet, and are customarily served after a meal as dessert.
+Fresh fruit forms a large part of the Thai diet, and is customarily served after a meal as dessert.
 The Scottish author John Crawfurd, sent on an embassy to Bangkok in 1822, writes in his account of the journey:

 "The fruits of Siam, or at least of the neighbourhood of Bangkok, are excellent and various, surpassing, according to the experience of our party (...) those of all other parts of India."
 The Siamese themselves consume great quantities of fruit, and the whole neighbourhood of Bangkok is one forest of fruit trees.